These notes refer to routine cleaning only.

 Work safely!
 Wear rubber gloves and eye protection when scrubbing with washing soda.
 Dispose of any waste responsibly.
 Beehive scrapings are great for lighting a wood burning stove.

 Wooden brood boxes and supers Scrape off beeswax and propolis.
 I use a carbide paint scraper.
 Save any clean wax.
 Burn any old wax/propolis mixture.
 It’s ideal for lighting a fire.
 Scorch the timber all over with a blowlamp.
-Consider replacing the frame runners.
+I use a good value Marksman blowlamp, also useful for lighting the smoker.

 Frames See our page on Cleaning beehive frames.